- City Departments

 Letter of Map Amendment (LOMA) Project

-When buildings within a regulated flood zone, are located on a site where the land is higher than the Federal Emergency Management Agency (FEMA)-designated flood level, these buildings may be reclassified as being in less-expensive flood zones.
+When buildings within a regulated flood zone are located on a site where the land is higher than the Federal Emergency Management Agency's (FEMA) designated flood level, these buildings may be reclassified as being in less-expensive flood zones.
 The LOMA Project aims to identify and educate eligible property owners about the LOMA application process.

 A home is located within an "AE-6" flood zone, where the minimum expected flood level is six-feet above sea level.
 Yet the ground - at its lowest point alongside the house - is 6.1-feet above sea level.
 Since the ground is higher than the minimum flood level, the building is eligible for FEMA reclassification.
 In this example, a LOMA changes the building's flood insurance classification from "AE-6" to the much less expensive "Shaded-X" flood zone.

 The flood zone boundary lines were drawn with a rather broad brush.
-FEMA knew there were going to be instances within these zones that weren’t going to be accurate, so it devised a method to reclassify such buildings.
+FEMA knew there would be instances within these zones that wouldn't be accurate, so it devised a method to reclassify such buildings.